-- The first number on the left is your bank routing number
+- The first number on the left is your bank routing number.

-- The second (middle) number is your account number
+- The second (middle) number is your account number.

-- The third number is your check number
+- The third number is your check number.

 You can generally find the account number on a check by locating the following symbol: ⑈.
 The digits just before that symbol are your account number.

-Other Numbers on your Check
+Other Numbers on Your Check

 If you need to provide an account number, there's a good chance you'll need to provide other details from the check as well.
 Your account number by itself is not sufficient to create a link to your bank account for direct deposit or automatic bill payments.

-Routing numbers: the number on the far left is generally your bank’s routing transit number (RTN) or American Bankers Association (ABA) number.
+The number on the far left is generally your bank’s routing transit number (RTN) or American Bankers Association (ABA) number.
 That nine-digit code identifies your bank, but it does not identify your specific account at that bank.

-Check numbers: the set of numbers on the far right should be a check number, which is helpful when researching an individual check for your own accounting.
-A check number does not reference your bank or your account (it’s just a unique identifier for every check you write, helping you track your spending and balance your checkbook.
+The set of numbers on the far right should be a check number, which is helpful when researching an individual check for your own accounting.
+A check number does not reference your bank or your account—it’s just a unique identifier for every check you write, helping you track your spending and balance your checkbook.
 Check numbers are not crucial for processing payments.
 In fact, check numbers can be re-used or used out of sequential order without major problems.

 Business Checks and Bank-Printed Checks

-For example, checks mailed by businesses or sent from online bill payment services often have account numbers as the third set of numbers from the left.
+Checks mailed by businesses or sent from online bill payment services often have account numbers as the third set of numbers from the left.

 Ask Customer Service

 Getting the account number right is worth a few minutes on the phone with customer service.
-Consider the consequences of an improper setup: you might not get paid on time, and you might end up bouncing checks or missing payments for important things (like your mortgage or student loan, which can lead to serious headaches and expenses).
-Get it done right the first time and then let everything run on autopilot—that’s the whole point of signing up for electronic payments.
+Consider the consequences of an improper setup: You might not get paid on time, and you might end up bouncing checks or missing payments for important things (like your mortgage or student loan, which can lead to serious headaches and expenses).
+Get it done right the first time, and then let everything run on autopilot—that’s the whole point of signing up for electronic payments.

-If you Don’t Have Checks
+If You Don’t Have Checks